zhazhijibaba/zhazhijibaba_programming_lessons/programming_lesson2/README.md

 #### calculate pi using Monte Carlo sampling
 The area of a circle A is:
 <img src="https://latex.codecogs.com/svg.latex?\Large&space;A={\pi}r^2" title="\Large A={\pi}r^2" />
 If the circle has radius of 1, the area of the cirle is pi.
 The area of the sqaure is 4.
+If we sample the area by uniformly distributed random points, the ratio of the area should be equal to the ratio of points.
 So we can compute pi by:
 <img src="https://latex.codecogs.com/svg.latex?\Large&space;\pi=4\frac{N_{circle}}{N_{square}}" title="\Large \pi=4\frac{N_{circle}}{N_{square}}" />
 where N is the number of sample points